lonewolf235/tech-talents-showcase/replit.md

 ## Overview

 This is a modern, professional portfolio website for an AI/ML Engineer built with React, TypeScript, and a full-stack architecture.
 The site showcases professional experience, technical skills, projects, and achievements in the AI/ML field.
-It features a dark theme with red accents, responsive design, and interactive components to create an engaging user experience.
+It features a high-contrast charcoal and electric blue theme, responsive design, and interactive components to create an engaging user experience.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes

+### January 17, 2025
+- **Theme Update**: Changed entire color scheme from black/red to high-contrast charcoal and electric blue theme
+- **Skills Update**: Updated skills to reflect actual expertise - removed Docker, added MCP, Agno, Keras, Matplotlib, Seaborn, PostgreSQL, MongoDB, Windows, Raspberry Pi, Loguru
+- **Achievement Added**: Added GATE DA 2024 AIR 2552 achievement to About section
+- **Project Cleanup**: Removed DigiBOLT AI from projects (kept in experience section as requested)
+- **Favicon**: Added custom SVG favicon with electric blue gradient and professional "P" monogram
+- **SEO**: Enhanced meta tags with project description and GATE achievement

 ## System Architecture